mateuslineri/playfab_unity_integration/README.md

 ## After cloning this repository
 - Open the project and import the PlayFabEditorExtension.unitypackage
-- Follow the steps in this link: https://www.youtube.com/watch?v=rCcll2yPCWo&list=PLWeGoBm1YHVgi6ZcwWGt27Y4NHUAG5smX&index=1
+- Follow the steps in this link (Just the first video): https://www.youtube.com/watch?v=rCcll2yPCWo&list=PLWeGoBm1YHVgi6ZcwWGt27Y4NHUAG5smX&index=1